mwerumuchai/IP3-PingPong/README.md

 2. Numbers divisible by 5 become "pong"
 3. Numbers divisible by 3 and 5 become "pingpong"

+### Business Logic
+It will evaluate whether the values produced will return ping, pong  or pingpong

+### User Interface Logic
+It will collect the input from the user, call our business logic function and display the results from the business logic on the web page

 ### Steps
 1. Create a form
 2. Call function from the variable inputted in the form